Context

 @Deployment

-Archive createDeployment() {
+public static Archive createDeployment() {

 WebArchive webArtifact = ShrinkWrap.create( WebArchive.class, "thorntail-test-api.war");